  add note f) The multiplier for each frequency group shall be the sum of factors A and B but not less than 1, factor A being 80% of the number of sets of orbital planes associated with the group under consideration, factor B being 20% of the mean number of satellites per set of orbital planes associated with the group under consideration divided by 1 000 and rounded up.
 For the purposes of Decision 482, two orbital planes are in the same set if they have the same value of apogee, perigee, angle of inclination and, in the case of non-circular orbits, the same value of the argument of the perigee.

- change note e) For non-geostationary satellite networks, the flat fee for categories C1, C2, C3, N1, N2 and N3 is applicable from 100 units to 25 000 units.
+ change note e) For non-geostationary satellite networks, the flat fee for categories A1, C1, C2, C3, N1, N2, N3, N4 and N5 is applicable from 100 units to 25 000 units.
 From 25 000 units to 75 000 units, there is an additional fee per additional unit, equal to the flat fee divided by 50 000.
-Above 75 000 units, there is no additional fee per additional unit.
+Above 75 000 units, there is an additional fee per additional unit, equal to the flat fee divided by 400 000.

 g) Consider the introduction of units in categories A1 and N4, with a different fee being charged for more complex or larger systems, depending on the number of units